Private, In-Home Tutoring in St. Anthony, Minnesota

-SchoolTutoring Academy’s tutoring programs for St. Anthony students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for St. Anthony, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 K-12 students in St. Anthony attend the St. Anthony-New Brighton Independent School District.
 The district’s mission is to “educate, prepare, and inspire a community of lifelong learners.”
 To achieve this mission, the district has focused on building small, student-centered learning communities.
 Small class sizes facilitate individual student success because of the increased time they have with their teachers to address areas of weakness.
 Students at all grade levels are encouraged to pursue their areas of interest and find specific topics or subject areas that excite them.
 Encouraging this academic curiosity is a central component of St. Anthony-New Brighton’s success in promoting strong student development and a love of learning.